mahmoodn/cache-level/README.md

 ```
 wrmsr -p0 0x1a4 0     # enables all prefetchers on processor 0
 wrmsr -p0 0x1a4 15    # disables all prefetchers on processor 0
+wrmsr -a 0x1a4 15    # disables all prefetchers on all processors
 ```